mcba1n/nnc_air/README.md

 - The range of values for `sigma` in `sigma_vals`.
 - The duration distribution `P_K`.
 - The maximum number of iterations `max_iters` by GBAA.
 - The early stopping condition parameter `eps`.
-If the information rates between consecutive iterations is less than `eps`, then GBAA is stopped.
+If the information rates in consecutive iterations differ less than `eps`, then GBAA is stopped.
 - The data is saved to `root/gbaa_sim/optimised_P.mat`.